-4.1.
-The school protects the right to freedom of expression.
-This policy is not intended or designed to restrict or prevent legitimate and lawful congregation or debate.

-- 4.2.
-The school has a dedicated DSL who deals with any incidents of extremism and or terrorism within our school community. - 4.3.
-As is the school's responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism. - 4.4.
-The school has strong relationships with our local safeguarding partners, and will not hesitate to involve them at the earliest opportunity if safeguarding issues arise. - 4.5.
-The school encourages any pupil, parent, staff member or member of the wider school community to let our DSL know if they have concerns about: - Pupils becoming radicalised. - Groups, clubs or societies with extremist or radical views. - Friends and/or families of pupils becoming radicalised or involved in extremism. - Pupils planning to visit known areas of conflict. - Members of the school and wider community attempting to draw young and/or vulnerable pupils into extremism. - 4.6.
-Visitors and speakers coming into the school will be vetted prior to them having access to pupils. - 4.7.
-All materials handed out to pupils, whether by teachers or visitors and speakers, will be checked by the headteacher. - 4.8.
-Pupil-led groups, clubs and societies will be subject to monthly unannounced inspections by our DSL.
+- The school protects the right to freedom of expression.
+This policy is not intended or designed to restrict or prevent legitimate and lawful congregation or debate. - The school has a dedicated DSL who deals with any incidents of extremism and or terrorism within our school community. - As is the school's responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism. - The school has strong relationships with our local safeguarding partners, and will not hesitate to involve them at the earliest opportunity if safeguarding issues arise. - The school encourages any pupil, parent, staff member or member of the wider school community to let our DSL know if they have concerns about: - Pupils becoming radicalised. - Groups, clubs or societies with extremist or radical views. - Friends and/or families of pupils becoming radicalised or involved in extremism. - Pupils planning to visit known areas of conflict. - Members of the school and wider community attempting to draw young and/or vulnerable pupils into extremism. - Visitors and speakers coming into the school will be vetted prior to them having access to pupils. - All materials handed out to pupils, whether by visitors or speakers, will be checked by the headteacher. - Pupil-led groups, clubs and societies will be subject to monthly unannounced inspections by our DSL.